Frequently Asked Questions (FAQ)

 Of course, if the place of a Davison Relationship Chart is calculated with the above methods, it usually does not "hit" an inhabited place like a city or town but can also lie in the middle of an ocean.

-Finally, the "Davison Relationship Chart - reference place" d) is calculated for the midpoint of the two birth times but not for the middle place between the two births, but for a selected reference place, e.g. the place where both partners live or work.
+Finally, the "Davison Relationship Chart - reference place" d) is calculated for the midpoint of the two birth times but not for the middle place between the two births.
+Instead, a selected reference place is taken into account, e.g. the place where both partners live or work.

 - Can I save a Davison